GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 ## Citation

+If you use this software or its results in your research, publication, or project, please cite it as follows:

 > MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome reveals the drug metabolism landscape of gut microbes https://doi.org/

 ## License
 These notebooks are under MIT, see the LICENSE file for details.

+## Disclaimer

+This software is still under development and may contain bugs or errors.
+The developers do not guarantee the accuracy, completeness, or reliability of the software or its results.
+Use it at your own risk and discretion.
+The software is provided "as is" without any warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The developers are not liable for any damages, losses, or costs arising from the use of the software or its results.